 I think Sinnoh of Platinum was the best because: Distortion World, Battle Frontier, Pokedex has more pokemon, post game at Stark Mountain and others that I can't remember at the moment.

 Currently playing Omega Ruby and Alpha Sapphire.
-Awaiting Pokemon Z and the next pokemon movie.
+Waiting for Sun and Moon to come out.

 Currently own: All gen 4, 5 and 6 main series games.